mrexclamationmark/GNU-Linux-Configuration/etc/README.md

 xx:xx:xx:xx:xx:xx is for filling in the blanks (the routers MAC address or devices on the router (2.4Ghz, 5Ghz or ethernet MAC addresses from the router).

+A stateful firewall (ct state) is more secure, but at the cost of performance (useful for servers, general PC computers)

+A stateless firewall is less secure, but has better performance (useful for gaming PCs, where low latency is needed)

 Check the nftables reference link on the main page for more information.

 **resolv.conf**